deepgram/deepgram-python-sdk/examples/README.md

-# Examples Folder - Test Features Locally
+# Examples for Testing Features Locally

 The example projects are meant to be used to test features locally by contributors working on this SDK.
 In the `requirements.txt` file, the deepgram package used is the local version: